Essential open book foliation and fractional Dehn twist coefficient: Fractional Dehn twist coefficients

 \subsection{Properties of $c(\phi, C)$}

 We develop computational techniques for $c(\phi, C)$, including the {\em key lemma} (Lemma~\ref{lemma:fracDehn}).
-In later sections we will obtain more estimates by using the open book foliation.
-We start by listing basic properties of $c(\phi,C)$ straight forward from the definition.
+In later sections we will obtain more estimates by using open book foliations.
+We start by listing basic properties of $c(\phi,C)$ which follow easily from the definition.

 \begin{proposition} Let $C$ be a boundary component of $S$ and $\phi \in \Aut(S,\partial S)$. \begin{enumerate} \item $c(\phi^{N},C)=N c(\phi,C)$ for $N \in \Z$. \item $c(T_{C},C)=1$ and $c(T_{C} \circ \phi,C) =c(\phi \circ T_{C}, C) = 1 + c(\phi, C)$. \item $c(\phi, C) = c(\psi \circ \phi \circ \psi^{-1}, C)$ for any $\psi \in \Aut(S,\partial S)$.